awegroup/AWE-Power/README.md

 ## Licence
 This project is licensed under the MIT License.
 Please see the below WAIVER in association with the license.

+## Acknowledgement
+The project was supported by the Digital Competence Centre, Delft University of Technology.

 ### WAIVER
 Technische Universiteit Delft hereby disclaims all copyright interest in the program “AWE-Power” (a fast cycle-power computation model) written by the Author(s).